 How to get the best home insurance deal

-There are three main types of home insurance: buildings insurance, contents insurance and joint buildings and contents policies.
-While home insurance is not a legal requirement like car insurance, if you have a mortgage, your lender will normally require that your property is covered by buildings insurance.
+While home insurance is not a legal requirement, if you have a mortgage, your lender will normally require you to have buildings insurance.

 Whether you own the freehold of your home, are a leaseholder, or tenant of a rented property, you should seriously consider buying contents insurance.
 It’s not a legal necessity nor a condition of your mortgage, but the financial impact of replacing all your possessions should they be damaged or stolen could be disastrous.